masukomi/changelog_manager/README.md

 `.changelog_entries` That file will be used when generating the full CHANGELOG.md file.

+### Git Integration

+By default new changelog entry will be added to git (but not committed) upon creation.
+This can be changed by changing `"git_add" : true` to `"git_add" : false` in the `.changelog_entries/config.json` file that is auto-created the first time you generate a changelog entry.

 ### Generating a new CHANGELOG.md

 To generate a new CHANGELOG.md just invoke it with the `-c` parameter (or